extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 ![](../../static/images/2022-02-27/linux.jpg)

-I've been using Windows ever since I started using computers.
-However, I have been encountering a lot of frustrations in Windows.
+In the past, Windows was my desktop.
+I have since changed to Linux after encountering a myriad of frustrations.

--   WSL has too many issues (no `systemd`, changing IP address, poor Docker volume mount performance)
+-   Too many issues with WSL (no `systemd`, constantly changing IP address, poor Docker volume mount performance)
 -   Potential windows spyware concerns, e.g. Edge requesting for more and more tracking
 -   Updates keep breaking things and resetting preferences (e.g. Edge homepage, system color theme)
 -   Updates force you to restart